 On the eighth day of Giving Tuesday my Piedmont shared with me EIGHT new academic programs being launched.

-In order to meet the rapidly changing world of educational opportunities, Piedmont International University is now offering minors in:
+In order to meet the rapidly changing world of educational opportunities, Carolina University is now offering minors in:

 1. Sports Management; Undergrad

 Whether you are merely an arm-chair sports enthusiast or an athlete seeking to translate your passion into a successful sports industry career, our BBA – Sports Management will give you the tools to become a leader in a rapidly evolving area.
 You will gain disciplinary knowledge in business areas such as management, leadership, strategy, entrepreneurship, marketing, analytics, and law that are relevant to the world of sports.
 Our program is taught by experts with a solid understanding of both theoretical knowledge and real-world applications.
 It is extremely flexible – all our courses are offered both on campus and online.

 Students completing the minor in Sports Management will be prepared for a number of career possibilities in a variety of organizations, including professional sports teams, college athletic departments, sports media and marketing firms, merchandising and promotions, leisure and recreational services, and more.